akio-tomiya/Gaugefields.jl/docs/src/lcnn.md

 Unew_via_smearing = smear(U, lcnn_smearing(link_model, link_parameters))
 ~~~

-The backbone may be shared conceptually, but the two complete parameter trees
+The two complete parameter trees have different heads: `readout` for an
-have different heads: `readout` for `LCNNAction` and `lexp` for
+`LCNNAction` and `lexp` for an `LCNNLinkModel`.
-`LCNNLinkModel`.

-### Inspect, replace, or specify every parameter
+## Inspect or specify every parameter

-No parameter is hidden in the model object. `parameter_shapes` is the schema
-for the complete parameter tree, and `validate_parameters` checks names,
+`parameter_shapes` gives the schema of the complete parameter tree, and
-shapes, and real element types:
+`validate_parameters` checks its names, shapes, and real element types:

 ~~~julia
 shapes = LCNN.parameter_shapes(action)